elastic/rally/docs/configuration.rst

 .. note::

-   Rally will choose the port range 39200-39300 (HTTP) and 39300-39400 (transport) for the benchmark cluster, so please ensure that this port range is not used by the metrics store.
+   Rally will choose the port range 39200-39300 (HTTP) and 39300-39400 (transport) for the benchmark cluster, so do not use this port range for the metrics store.

 Optional but recommended is to install also `Kibana <https://www.elastic.co/downloads/kibana>`_.
 However, note that Kibana will not be auto-configured by Rally.